 prescribed ones.
 (1) Some patients react positively.

-Some experience only minor pain relief.
+Some experience only slight pain relief.
 Some cannot

 side-effects.
 Dr. Le's Chiropractic & Wellness, L.L.C. recognizes this vexation.

 Dr. Le's Chiropractic & Wellness, L.L.C. assists many Auburn neuropathy patients